KristanLaimon/WhatsBotCord.js/README.md

 });
 ```

-Here, this waiting will use only \["cancelcustomword"].
+Here, this method will use only \["cancelcustomword"].
-But if you use another WaitMultimedia, will fallback to global config from bot, in
+But if you use another WaitMultimedia(...) or WaitMsg(...) method, it'll fallback to global config from bot, in
 this case will be: ["my", "cancel", "words"]

 ## Plugins